|

 }

 As you see, the changes are quite simple.
 This shows the strength of open source.
 You can change the code if it does not do what you want.
+However it is not pleasant to maintain own code and syncronize with new Kettle versions.
+So this code is mainly for experimental purposes.

 Please contact birger@telescope.no if you have questions or comments.